fluent/fluent-bit-docs/administration/monitoring.md

 Register your Fluent Bit agent will take **less than one minute**, steps:

-* Go to [cloud.calyptia.com](https://cloud.calyptia.com) and sign-in
+* Go to the calyptia core console and sign-in
-* On the left menu click on [Settings](https://cloud.calyptia.com/settings) and generate/copy your API key
+* On the left menu click on settings and generate/copy your API key

 In your Fluent Bit configuration file, append the following configuration section: